 What's on the site usage page

-Shows the total number of unique viewers to your site for the last 7 days, last 30 days, and last 90 days.
+Shows the total number of visits to content on this site for the last 7 days, last 30 days, and last 90 days.
+Site content includes pages, documents, and news.

-Shows the number of visits to the site over the last 7 days, last 30 days, and last 90 days.
+Shows the hourly trend of visits to the site over the last 7 days, last 30 days, and last 90 days.
+Darker shades on the chart refer to time slots when there are more views on the content in the site.

 Most unique viewers